miketout/social-app/docs/credential-demo.md

 ### Linux

 For deeplinks to work on Linux, the operating system needs to be able to associate the desktop wallet with the deeplinks.
-The guide at in the description of a pull request at [https://github.com/VerusCoin/Verus-Desktop/pull/259](https://github.com/VerusCoin/Verus-Desktop/pull/259).
-It explains methods to get this association set up.
-I personally use the first method, [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher), that does it on running the appimage.
+This requires either using a tool like AppImageLauncher, or manually setting up the association.
+See the guide in this [pull request](https://github.com/VerusCoin/Verus-Desktop/pull/259) for details.

 ## Setting up VeruSky